Vinfall/hltb/README.md

 0. Export your HLTB data in options.
 Alternatively, you can use provided [`HLTB_Games_example.csv`](example/HLTB_Games_example.csv) in `example` folder for tests.

-1. Choose the right script for you:
+1. Run the scripts in this order:

 | Script | Function |
 |---|---|